kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 kit new counter --template echo
 ```

-We can now create a `contracts` directory within our counter, using `forge init contracts`.
+Now let's create a `contracts` directory within our counter, using `forge init contracts`.
 If foundry is not installed, it can be installed with:

 ```
 curl -L https://foundry.paradigm.xyz | bash